EU Law and Taxation of the Dutch Caribbean Overseas Countries and Territories

 About the project

 In 2018, the European Commission’s Education, Audiovisual and Culture Executive Agency (EACEA) awarded Erasmus School of Law the prestigious three-year grant for research and teaching Jean Monnet Module on “EU Law and Taxation of the Dutch Caribbean Overseas Countries and Territories” (EU TDCO).
-Within this academic research project Mrs Germaine Rekwest, lecturer and PhD candidate at the Department of Tax Law of Erasmus School of Law, will be active as the academic coordinator and course holder of the project while other lecturers and researchers will contribute to the implementation of the project.
+Within this academic research project Mrs Marcella Schutte en Kim Boon, lecturers at the Department of Tax Law of Erasmus School of Law, will be active as the academic coordinators and course holders of the project while other lecturers and researchers will contribute to the implementation of the project.

 The Caribbean parts of EU-Member State the Netherlands: Aruba, Curacao, St. Martin, Bonaire, Saba and St. Eustatius, are situated outside the Union’s geographic borders but qualify for EU law purposes as Overseas Countries and Territories (OCTs).